lKellr/LeosProjectArchive/_drafts/High Ratio Gearing.md

 # Epicyclic Gears
 The main commonality of all these gears is that they are all epicyclic.
 This means that at least one stage of the gear train is not fixed to the housing, but rotates on its own shaft.
 This shaft is called the carrier, i will give it the index $\phantom{}_\mathrm{S}$ from its German name _Steg_.
 The simplest case derives from two stages of spur gears, with three gears on three shafts.
 Then the intermediate gear is put on a carrier shaft, and turns into a _planet_.
-Because the planets rotation speed is completely determined from the shafts it is connected to and can not really be used to extract power from (it is rotating around after all), it can be mostly ignored for the purposes of transmission ratios.
+Because the planet's rotation speed is completely determined from the shafts it is connected to and can not really be used to extract power from (it is rotating around after all), it can be mostly ignored for the purposes of transmission ratios.
 What remains are three shafts with two degrees of freedom.
 From one transmission ratio characterizing the gearbox, all pairwise transmissions derive.
 Now unless the gear is to operate as a summation gear[^2] , one of the degrees of freedom is eliminated by fixing one of the shafts to the housing, giving it a rotation speed of zero (not the carrier of course, else it is not epicyclic any more).
 The other shafts are then the input and output.
+__TODO__: usually power splitting wiht more than one planet
 # Kinematics
 The kinematic description of all epicyclic gears consisting of a sun gear, carrier with planets and ring gear is summarized in the Willis equation.
 To derive it, the two basic rotation modes are superimposed:
 - First, the carrier is held fixed and the gear operates like a standard, non-epicyclic transmission.
 The ratio between the sun and ring gear speeds in this mode is called $i_{12}$.